camptocamp/devops-stack-module-application/README.md

 }
 ```

-A more complex instanciation, that defines the Namespace and also the AppProject allowed resources, would look like this:
+A more complex declaration, that defines the Namespace and also the AppProject allowed resources, would look like this:

 ```hcl
 module "module_name" {